Academic Year Scholarship

 These scholarships have been made possible through private donors who include alumni, friends and family of the Mathematics Department.
 Scholarship funds are managed by the KU Endowment Association on behalf of these generous donors.
 Recipients are recognized at the department's annual honors banquet in April.

 - Must be currently enrolled in or have completed MATH 126/146.

 - Must plan to take junior-senior level math courses.

 - Must have a GPA of at least 3.5 in KU math classes.

-March 17: Applications will be accepted between March 1-17.
+March 10: Applications will be accepted between February 16-March 10.
 The academic year scholarship award is divided between the fall and spring semesters.

 To be considered for a financial need-based scholarship, students must fill out a FAFSA (for U.S. citizens) or an ISNAW (for international students).
 Please note the FAFSA will not be available until January 1.
 You may apply for a PIN before then.
 The FAFSA/ISNAW must be completed one month before the scholarship deadlines.
 We strongly recommended that all applicants complete either the FAFSA or ISNAW.

 For more information about grants, loans and other need-based financial aid, contact the Office of Student Financial Aid.